Daniel-KM/Omeka-S-module-Mirador/README.md

 is kept as fallback for some old themes that used them, but will be removed in a future version.

+The bootstrap `asset/js/mirador-4.mjs` injects `osdConfig.drawer: 'canvas'`
+as a default before each viewer is instantiated.
+OSD 6 defaults to `drawer: 'auto'` which tries WebGL first; on cross-origin IIIF images served without the proper CORS headers the texture upload silently fails with `Error creating texture in WebGL.` and OSD falls back to the canvas drawer anyway.
+Pinning the canvas drawer up front skips that wasted texture allocation and silences the log noise.
+Site admins can override the choice via `mirador_config_item.osdConfig.drawer` (e.g. `'webgl'`, `'auto'`).

-To compile Mirador v4, Node.js 18+ and npm are needed.
+To compile Mirador v4, Node.js 20+ and npm 11+ are needed.
 The source files are in `asset/src/` and the compiled files are stored in `asset/vendor/mirador-esm/`.
 The dependencies, the core, and the plugins are compiled as separated files.
 For the plugin annotation, its own dependencies are compiled with it.
 In the compiled files, `mirador-2.js` is the core and `mirador.js` is the entry that